wigy/chronicles_of_grunt/README.md

 ### Not Yet Done

+* Arbitrary prefix like / for Ember, when adding included files.

 ## Future Ideas

 * Move all configuration related stuff to the separate module with framework specific defaults.